-- a budget of up to £18,000 be provided for groups who wish to arrange and deliver their own Christmas events as outlined in this report.
+- (a) a budget of up to £18,000 be provided for groups who wish to arrange and deliver their own Christmas events as outlined in this report.
 Groups in receipt of Community Festivals funding for Christmas events will not be eligible; - (b) existing Christmas lights be provided to Groups upon request from one of the 18 designated sites who can evidence that they have the capacity to take responsibility for all electrical testing, insurance and legislation regarding roadside working etc.

-ACTION BY: Bronagh Doonan, Head of Property Services/Louise Moore, Head of Community Planning
+Prepared by: Bronagh Doonan, Head of Property Services

+Approved by: Majella McAlister, Director of Community Planning & Regeneration